abdur-rafi/wQFM-TREE/README.md

 - Java (required to run the main wQFM-TREE application).
 The jar file was created using **openjdk 11.0.14.1 2022-02-08 LTS**.
 - Linux O.S. required to generate consensus tree using paup and run bash scripts.
 - Python 3 required to remove branch information from gene trees.
-- (Only to run on resolved gene trees) Python, [DendroPy](https://jeetsukumaran.github.io/DendroPy/) are required to generate resolved gene trees.
+- wQFM-TREE is capable of handling polytomies, but this comes with increased runtime.
+If your input gene trees contain polytomies and you prefer to resolve them prior to running wQFM-TREE, Python, [DendroPy](https://jeetsukumaran.github.io/DendroPy/) are required to generate resolved gene trees.

 ## Input and output formats